What's Required to Open a Hard Drive Safely

 When a hard drive requires internal mechanical repair to function again, protecting the platters from airborne particulates is important.
 While company websites often feature room-scale "clean rooms" and full-body suits, the technical requirement for safe recovery is a contaminant-free zone immediately surrounding the drive.
 We use a localized, validated laminar-flow workbench.
 This approach allows us to maintain strict environmental control where it matters; at the drive level; without the overhead of maintaining a room-scale facility.

 No. A full ISO 14644-1 Class 5 clean room is not required for hard drive data recovery.
 The technical requirement is a particle-free zone at the work surface where the drive is opened, not a room-scale sterile facility.
-We use a Purair VLF-48 ULPA-filtered laminar-flow clean bench, validated to 0.02 µm particle count using TSI P-Trak instrumentation; after approximately 60 seconds of bench operation, our particle counter validates the localized environment to ISO 14644-1 Class 4 equivalent standards.
-The VLF-48 uses ULPA filtration rated at 99.999% efficiency for particles 0.1–0.3 µm and creates a continuous vertical curtain of filtered air that pushes contaminants down and away from the work surface.
-This is the same principle used in pharmaceutical compounding and semiconductor fabrication.
-A laminar-flow bench that achieves validated localized ISO 14644-1 Class 4 equivalent conditions at the drive surface provides the contamination control a hard drive needs, without the overhead of a multi-million-dollar facility that inflates recovery costs to $2,000–$4,000 per case.
+We use a 0.02 µm ULPA-filtered laminar-flow clean bench validated with particle-count instrumentation; after approximately 60 seconds of bench operation, our particle counter validates the localized environment to ISO 14644-1 Class 4 equivalent standards.
+The bench uses ULPA filtration and creates a continuous vertical curtain of filtered air that pushes contaminants down and away from the work surface.
+A laminar-flow bench that achieves validated localized ISO 14644-1 Class 4 equivalent conditions at the drive surface provides the contamination control a hard drive needs without tying the quote to room-scale facility overhead.

 A Common Claim: